leonie1022/Kindergarten-Notbetreuung/README.md

 A minimal web app to give away a place for a specific date and let others take it.
 Frontend is React (Vite), backend is PHP + MySQL.

 For full project and API documentation, see `DOCUMENTATION.md`.
+For cloud deploy guides, see:
+- `DEPLOYMENT-NETLIFY-RENDER-PLANETSCALE.md`
+- `DEPLOYMENT-INFINITYFREE-NETLIFY.md`

 ## Features